ndrean/phoenix_solid/README.md

 }
 ```

 You set up a "user_socket" and authenticate it in the backend with the "user token".
-We will attach a `channel`to have two ways communication between the front and the back.
+We will attach a `channel`to have two ways of communication between the front and the back.

 ## Navigation with Phoenix/Liveview

 Once you are authenticated via the sign-in, you are redirected to a Liveview.
-We set up a tab like navigation where you can choose to navigate to the SPA in a full page or display the embedded SPA.
+We set up a tab-like navigation where you can choose to navigate to the SPA in a full page or display the embedded SPA.
 On this page, all the code for the embedded SPA is already loaded.

 Note that the SPA has an internal navigation.
-When you use it in the embedded version, you deconnect from the Liveview.
-The fullpage version is also deconnected from the Liveview.
+When you use it in the embedded version, you disconnect from the LiveView.
+The full-page version is also disconnected from the Liveview.

-> An `on mount` function is run on each mount of the liveview as [recommended by the doc](https://hexdocs.pm/phoenix_live_view/security-model.html#mounting-considerations).
+> An `on mount` function is run on each mount of the LiveView as [recommended by the doc](https://hexdocs.pm/phoenix_live_view/security-model.html#mounting-considerations).

 ## **non hook** SPA